esimov/pigo/README.md

 ## API
 Below is a minimal example of using the face detection API.

-First we load and parse the binary classifier, then we need to convert the image to grayscale mode, and finally we run the cascade function which returns a slice containing the the row, the column, the scale and the detection score.
+First we load and parse the binary classifier, then we convert the image to grayscale mode, and finally we run the cascade function which returns a slice containing the the row, the column, the scale and the detection score.

 ```Go